Prethermalization of light and matter in cavity-coupled Rydberg arrays

 In literature, the above definition of $T_{\mathrm{eff}}$ is often applied to nonequilibrium steady states \cite{Marquardt:2007,Clerk:2010,Pagel:2013,Babadi:2015joa,Levitan:2016,Hsiang:2020,Young:2020,hosseinabadi_YSYK2023}, in which case the effective temperature has a direct operational meaning: by probing the system via a qubit with frequency $\omega_{\mathrm{probe}}$, the latter will thermalize to a temperature $T_{\mathrm{eff}}(\omega\simeq\omega_{\mathrm{probe}})$.
-As it will be shortly illustrated, however, the notion of a nonequilibrium effective temperature can be useful even for certain time-evolving states.
+However, the notion of a nonequilibrium effective temperature can be useful even for certain time-evolving states.
 Since the model~\eqref{eq:H} is non-integrable, a generic initial state is expected to effectively thermalize such that ${n(\tau\to\infty,\omega) \to n_{\mathrm{eq}}(\omega)}$, with lower-frequency modes tending to equilibrate faster than higher-frequency modes, which may still exhibit strong nonthermal features even at late times ~\cite{Strack:2013,Maghrevi:2016,Young:2020,Sieberer:2023}.
 This motivates us introducing an effective low-frequency temperature to characterize the intermediate regime of the thermalization dynamics~\cite{Aarts:2002,Arrizabalaga:2005}.
 During this regime the infrared region of the frequency spectrum has already relaxed, while the system continues to slowly evolve toward full equilibrium at higher energies.
 Importantly, the above definitions allow us to independently extract the effective temperatures for the photonic $T_{\mathrm{ph}}$ and spin $T_{\mathrm{s}}$ degrees of freedom, respectively.
-This enables us to explore potential prethermal regimes, where one subsystem thermalizes before the other, or where the two degrees of freedom prethermalize at different temperatures.
 In this work, the effective temperature for spin degrees of freedom is defined with respect to local spin-$z$ correlation functions.
 For more details on the numerical extraction procedure of $T_{\mathrm{ph}}$ and $T_{\mathrm{s}}$, we refer to \cite{SM}.